niknik199/english-for-designers/01-design-manifesto.md

 What is really important for designers, is to be always willing to evolve.
 Keeping up with new trends, technologies.
 Being open to change.
 The world around us keeps changing every day, so we have to keep up with it.

-Mapping my progress:
+## Mapping my progress:
-At first I started to summarize my ideas in this doc:
+At first I started to summarize my ideas in external doc.
+I uploaded an image into my folder to see the process from the beggining.